 If you’re having tree problems and want some quick answers, you’re in the right place.
-If you’re looking for tree disease treatments, in Westchester NY, you’re in our neck of the woods so we can help.
+If you’re looking for tree disease treatment in Westchester, NY, you’re in our neck of the woods, we can help.

 Tree removal is always a last resort with us.
 We’ll do whatever we can to save a tree before we take it down.
-Here’s a list of the most common tree problems we see on a daily basis:
+Here’s a list of the most common tree problems we see daily:

 Leaf Spot >>

 We’re covering the types of leaf spot we see most often in our region.
 Most forms of leaf spot are caused by fungus.
-The good news is, many tree funguses are not lethal.
+The good news is that many tree fungi are not lethal.

 However, over time your tree can become weakened if left untreated.
 A depleted tree is a perfect candidate for disease and insect infestation.